alexbelgium/hassio-addons/qbittorrent/README.md

 cifspassword: "password" # optional, smb password
 cifsdomain: "domain" # optional, allow setting the domain for the smb share
 openvpn_enabled: true/false # is openvpn required to start qbittorrent
 openvpn_config": For example "config.ovpn" # name of the file located in /config/openvpn.
-openvpn_username": USERNAME
+If empty, a random one will be used openvpn_username": USERNAME
 openvpn_password: YOURPASSWORD
 openvpn_alt_mode: bind at container level and not app level